Kenyan police kill three suspects in al Shabaab raid

 Kenya has suffered a series of grenade and gun attacks since it sent troops into Somalia a year ago in pursuit of the insurgents it blames for kidnapping security personnel and Western tourists from its territory.

-A local group campaigning for independence for the Coast region has added to tension ahead of a presidential and parliamentary election due in March, the first since a disputed 2007 poll that saw violence nationwide in which more than 1,200 people were killed.
+A local group campaigning for secession of the Coast region has added to tensions ahead of presidential elections due in March, the first a disputed 2007 vote that sparked nationwide bloodletting in which more than 1,200 people were killed.

-Mwagomba Juma, a youth leader who lives in the area, said heavy gunfire, punctuated by at least two blasts, began in the early hours of the morning.
+Mwagomba Juma, a youth leader who lives in the area, said heavy gunfire, punctuated by at least two blasts, broke out around 2 a.m. and lasted until the early hours of the morning.

-Dozens of police in bullet-proof vests and armed with automatic rifles combed the neighbourhood as nervous residents peered through their windows, witnesses said.
+Dozens of police in bullet-proof vests and armed with automatic rifles combed the neighbourhood as nervous residents peered through the windows of their houses, witnesses said.

-The instability has kept many foreign tourists away.
-The number of visitors were down by a fifth in the first eight months of this year, a heavy blow to the tourism sector which is a main driver of east Africa's biggest economy.
+The instability has spooked foreign tourists.
+Visitors were down by a fifth in the first eight months of this year, a heavy blow to the tourism sector which is a key driver of East Africa's biggest economy.

-In Nairobi, Kenyan police arrested Mohammed Dor, a legislator and prominent Muslim cleric from the coastal region, after he said he had no objection to funding the separatist Muslim Mombasa Republican Council if they approached him.

-"He will be charged in a Kenyan court of law on Thursday for incitement to violence," Ireri Kamwende, Nairobi's provincial criminal investigation officer said.